-Summary White vinegar can be an effective cleaning tool for multiple household surfaces.
+White vinegar can be an effective cleaning tool for multiple household surfaces.
 It can also be used to control weeds in your garden or help cut flowers stay fresh.

 Although white vinegar is generally safe, too much of a good thing could prove harmful.